Get high quality reps in.

 Entries

-Is this trade picture worthy TTF and HTF?
+Is this entry picture perfect on TTF and HTF?
 If not, don't trade.

 Is this entry a pattern of yours?
 No?
 Then don't trade it.